West Tamworth

 Employment conditions in West Tamworth face significant challenges, ranking among the bottom 10% of areas assessed nationally

-West Tamworth has a balanced workforce with both white and blue collar jobs, strongly represented by manufacturing and industrial sectors.
-The unemployment rate was 7.6% as of September 2025, according to AreaSearch's aggregation of statistical area data.
+West Tamworth has a balanced workforce with representation from both white and blue collar jobs.
+Manufacturing and industrial sectors are prominent.
+The unemployment rate was 7.6% as of September 2025, which is 3.8% higher than the Rest of NSW's rate.

-However, professional & technical services have limited presence at 2.5% compared to the regional average of 5.1%.
-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, the labour force increased by 0.7%, while employment declined by 1.0%, causing unemployment to rise by 1.6 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.5%, with a slight fall in labour force (-0.1%) and an increase in unemployment (0.4 percentage points).
-Providing broader context, state-level data up to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within West Tamworth.
-These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these industry-specific projections to West Tamworth's employment mix suggests local employment should increase by approximately 5.6% over five years and 12.5% over ten years, though these estimates are illustrative and do not account for localised population projections.
+However, professional & technical services show lower representation at 2.5% compared to the regional average of 5.1%.
+Local employment opportunities appear limited, as indicated by the ratio of Census working population to resident population.
+Over a 12-month period ending in September 2025, labour force increased by 0.7%, while employment declined by 1.0%, leading to a rise in unemployment of 1.6 percentage points.
+In contrast, Rest of NSW saw an employment decline of 0.5% and a labour force decline of 0.1%, with a smaller increase in unemployment of 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Tamworth's employment mix suggests local employment should increase by 5.6% over five years and 12.5% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.

 Frequently Asked Questions - Employment